 Painted during lockdown, Tanja Nis-Hansen’s newest works clearly emphasize this dimension, indicative of the neoliberal normativity imposed on the body that requires it to be ever at work, engaged in the completion of a project or the fulfillment of a task.

 The works do so by perpetuating the artist’s dissident figuration, in synch with the current reintegration of art history’s rejected margins.
 Anachronic as well as atemporal, the formal repertoire brings to mind the distorted shapes and acid tones of countercultural or vernacular culture of a recent past, ripe however with darker, murky and discordant undertones.

 What we perceive here, through a visual language rejecting modernity’s fetish for transparence and clear lines, is a familiar feeling.
 That of the throes of the conflicted present-day individual, crushed by a rationalized, quantified and data-centered approach to physical and mental health, yet striving to let loose an incandescent longing for another kind of fulfillment – empathic, spiritual and libidinal.

-text by Ingrid Luquet Gad
+Ingrid Luquet Gad